Shipley Nature Center in Huntington Beach Central Park is absolutely one of my favorite spots in Orange County.

 There’s one section of trail with Stinging Nettles (with warning signs) bordering the pathway.
 There are clear signs when you are entering the area and I think it’s a good lesson on how to identify them.
 Apparently there’s a rare Red Admiral butterfly which hangs out near them so it’s worth a look.

 The paths are wood chips, so they are not exactly stroller-friendly (although you could do it).
 I’d recommend letting them walk or carrying them since you don’t really have to walk too far.

 - Very nice restroom building behind the native plant shop.

-- It’s only open 9am-1pm Monday through Saturday (closed Sundays).
+- It’s only open 9am-1pm Saturdays only for now.
 See their site for official hours and holiday closures.

 - Shipley has a self-guided trail map on their site, too.